A Statistical Test of Walrasian Equilibrium by Means of Complex Networks Theory: Preliminaries

-For the derivations of the following sections, we propose to identify the equivalent of the volume $V$ of physical systems for networks with the degrees of freedom of the network.
-These are given by the number of points of the bidimensional lattice formed by the couples of nodes $(i,j)$, i.e. $V = O(N^2)$.
-For example, for directed graphs we have $V=N(N-1)$, for undirected ones $V=N(N-1)/2$ while for graphs with selfloops $V = N^2$.
-Moreover, according with the usual interpretation (see \cite{2p, 3g}), the number of links, that we denote from now on with $L$, is the formal analogue of the number particles in the usual physical systems.
-In the economic interpretation, the fluctuations of $L$, introduced with the grandcanonical ensemble, are a consequence of uncertainty over the available commodities under different states of the world, since $L = \sum_i \omega_i(s)$.
-With this assumptions and ideas in mind, in the next three sections we derive the statistical ensembles.
+According with the usual interpretation \cite{2p,3g}, the number of links, that we denote from now on with $L$, is the formal analogue of the number particles in the usual physical systems.
+In the economic interpretation, the fluctuations of $L$, introduced with the grandcanonical ensemble, are a consequence of uncertainty over the available commodities under different states of the world, since $L = \sum_i \omega_i$.\\